eladyaniv01/SC2MapAnalysis/README.md

 **you will need to have 64 bit python installed**

-create a virtual enviroment,  and clone the repo into it
+create a virtual environment,  and clone the repo into it

 `pip install .`